radar/ryanbigg.com/_posts/2011-06-01-a-potential-use-for-asset-pipelining.markdown

 Anyway, asset pipelining!
 So I wanted to add theming support to forem because it's butt-ugly right now and I can't design for crap.
 Have you seen this blog?
 I wanted to make theming so dead-simple for forem that people just need to put one or two lines in their application and *BLAMMO* it would work.

-I have accomplished this goal tonight, in what was probably about 10 minutes of thinking, experimenting and going "holy fuck I can't believe it works" when it actually worked.
+I have accomplished this goal tonight, in what was probably about 10 minutes of thinking, experimenting and saying "wow, I can't believe it works" when it actually worked.
 To make theming work on forem, it's as simple as putting this line in your `Gemfile` (*after* the `forem` gem, as it needs to be loaded first):

     gem 'forem-theme-base', :git => "git://github.com/radar/forem-theme-base"